AllarVi/Pace/README.md

 * platforms/  # platforms you installed
 * plugins/    # plugins you installed
 * www/        # will contain the build of your web app, before Cordova is added

-### Gulp tasks and dependencies
-* package.json  # dependencies like Gulp plugins installed to node_modules/